 Visiting Croatia with History, Islands, Wine & Waterfalls

-It is typically overshadowed by Italy and Greece and other ultra-popular tourist destinations in the general area but is growing exponentially in popularity.
+Have you ever considered a luxury vacation in Croatia?
+Croatia is a lesser-known tourist destination in the Mediterranean region.
+It is typically overshadowed by Italy, Greece, and other ultra-popular tourist destinations in the general area but is growing exponentially in popularity.

-Its drop dead gorgeous landscapes, delicious wines, breathtaking waterfalls, and easy day-trip access to significant locations make it an excellent choice for your next trip overseas.
+Its drop-dead gorgeous landscapes, delicious wines, breathtaking waterfalls, and easy day-trip access to significant locations make it an excellent choice for your next trip overseas.
 When you go to Croatia, you won’t want to miss these magnificent spots by land and by sea, tasting the carefully crafted wines of the region along the way.

 Where is Croatia?

 Croatia is located on the Balkan Peninsula north of Greece and east of Italy.
-It is a small crescent-shaped country whose
+It is a small crescent-shaped country whose western shores lie along the Adriatic Sea, which is the northernmost point of the Mediterranean Sea.

 Croatia has historically been under the rule of various foreign powers, the most recent of which was Yugoslavia.